Amanda Wasserman (Director)

 homes.
 Since eighth grade, Monica has student taught children ages two

 through ten.
-After graduating High School, Monica continues her
+After graduating High School, Monica continued her

-education at the University of Connecticut.
+education at the University of Connecticut, and has received her MBA.
 By audition process, she

 was selectively chosen to be a part of the UConn Dance Company, a club